thegworld/gtx-browser/docs/infra/new_builder.md

 The scheduler is responsible for triggering CI / waterfall builders.

-Chromium's scheduler Starlark configuration is intermixed with the [builder definitions][23].
+GTx Browser's scheduler Starlark configuration is intermixed with the [builder definitions][23].
-Chromium's generated scheduler configuration is [here][12].
+GTx Browser's generated scheduler configuration is [here][12].
 Scheduler's configuration schema is [here][11].

 ##### Poller